 Discussion

-A systematic review of multifocal breast cancer conducted by Vera-Badillo et al included twenty-two studies encompassing 67,557 women.
+A systematic review of MF/MC breast cancer conducted by Vera-Badillo et al included twenty-two studies encompassing 67,557 women.
 This study calculated a prevalence of 9.5% amongst women with sporadic breast cancer (BRCA status unknown)[1].
-In contrast, prevalence of multifocality this cohort of 211 BRCA1/2 mutation carriers was 24.6%, more than double that reported by Vera-Badillo et al [1].
+It should also be noted that this meta-analysis only includes women with early breast cancer, and only includes studies which provided survival outcome data, so it is possible that this is not truly representative of the incidence of MF/MC disease in the general population.
+Nevertheless, and in contrast, the prevalence of multifocality/multicentricity in the Northern Ireland cohort of 211 BRCA1/2 mutation carriers was 24.6%, more than double that reported by Vera-Badillo et al [1].
+This finding is supported by a strikingly similar prevalence of 26.9% in the larger, UK-wide cohort of BRCA1/2 mutation carriers from the POSH study.

-Our study found that prevalence of multifocality in BRCA2 mutation carriers was double that of BRCA1 mutation carriers – a finding mirrored in a small-scale study by Bergthorsson et al[14].
-The odds of a woman who has developed breast cancer, exhibiting multifocal disease, are over three times greater if she has a BRCA2 mutation compared to a BRCA1 mutation.
-This rises to an almost four-fold increase in odds of a BRCA2 carrier developing multifocal disease once the effect of age at diagnosis is taken into account.
+Our study found that prevalence of multifocality/multicentricity in BRCA2 mutation carriers was at least double that in BRCA1 mutation carriers in both reported patient cohorts – a finding mirrored in a small-scale study by Bergthorsson et al[14].
+The odds of a woman who has developed breast cancer, exhibiting MF/MC disease, are over three times greater if she has a BRCA2 mutation compared to a BRCA1 mutation.
+This rises to an almost four-fold increase in odds of a BRCA2 carrier developing MF/MC disease once the effect of age at diagnosis is taken into account.

-Women diagnosed with multifocal breast cancer were proportionately more likely to be oestrogen receptor positive, had a lower prevalence of triple receptor negativity, and were more likely to be aged less than 40 years at initial diagnosis.
+Women diagnosed with MF/MC breast cancer were proportionately more likely to be oestrogen receptor positive and had a lower prevalence of triple receptor negativity in both the Northern Ireland and POSH study patients.
 These findings are in keeping with numerous studies documenting significantly higher rates of oestrogen receptor positivity amongst BRCA2 carriers compared with BRCA1 mutation carriers.
-Therefore, it is unlikely that oestrogen signalling itself drives multifocal disease[15,16].
-Indeed, the large-scale meta-analysis described earlier found no association between ER status and sporadic multifocal breast cancer, suggesting that ER does not play a role in the specific development of multifocal disease[1].
-Precisely why BRCA2 carriers are more likely to develop multifocal disease than BRCA1 carriers is unclear.
+Therefore, it is unlikely that oestrogen signalling itself drives MF/MC disease[15,16].
+Indeed, the large-scale meta-analysis described earlier found no association between ER status and sporadic MF/MC breast cancer, suggesting that ER does not play a role in the specific development of MF/MC disease[1].
+Similarly, although ILC is seen more commonly in BRCA2 mutation carriers than in BRCA1 carriers in the Northern Ireland patient cohort, the significant increase in prevalence of MF/MC disease in BRCA2 carriers persists even when ILC cases are excluded from the analysis, suggesting that it is not lobular phenotype which drives the increase in multifocality/multicentricity.

+Precisely why BRCA2 carriers are more likely to develop MF/MC disease than BRCA1 carriers is unclear.
 Recent evidence suggests that BRCA1-related breast cancer is driven by aberrant RANK/RANKL signalling in BRCA1 heterozygous luminal progenitor cells, coupled with increased DNA damage/defective DNA repair in these cells, resulting in development of basal breast cancers[17].
 In contrast, this has not been reported in BRCA2 carriers, who predominately develop luminal breast cancer.
 Additionally, BRCA2’s predominant reported function is its direct role in homologous recombination-mediated double strand break repair[18].
 Clearly, a better understanding of molecular and genetic processes resulting in the development of basal and luminal breast cancers at the single cell level is required.
 Moreover, given the apparent predominant development of synchronous but distinct cancers in BRCA2 mutation carriers, the contribution of genomic instability at a single cell level also needs to be investigated.
 Finally, given recent data demonstrating activation of cell intrinsic innate immune responses to the loss of BRCA1/2, the role of early immunoediting in control of tumours in BRCA1 versus BRCA2 carriers needs to be investigated[19].